 At team level

-Together the SAFe Agile Release Teams make a commitment to deliver a Programme Increment in 10-12 weeks.
+Together the SAFe Agile Release Teams make a commitment to deliver a Program Increment in 10-12 weeks.
 This product offers added value to the business and can be rolled out as a whole.

 - The Scrum Master facilitates the team, monitors the process, handles impediments and ensures that the development team can focus on the content-related tasks.

-- The Product Owner manages the team’s backlog, prioritises user stories and ensures that the development team can deal with them.
+- The Product Owner manages the team’s backlog, prioritizes user stories and ensures that the development team can deal with them.